This post may contain affiliate sales links. Please read my disclosure policy.

-Some recipes use yams and sweet potatoes interchangeably, but they are in fact two different things.
-Yams are a starchy root vegetable that taste similar to sweet potatoes, but are usually slightly less sweet.
-The two are so similar that they’re often mislabeled at the grocery store, with canned “yams” really being sweet potatoes.
+Some recipes use yams and sweet potatoes interchangeably, but they are, in fact, two different things.
+Yams are starchy root vegetables that taste similar to sweet potatoes but are usually slightly less sweet.
+The two are so similar that they’re often mislabeled at the grocery store.

-If you’re going to use canned instead of fresh sweet potatoes, just make sure and check the label.
-Some might say canned yams, but specify underneath that they are actually canned sweet potatoes.
+So if you’re going to use canned instead of fresh sweet potatoes, just make sure to check the label.
+Some might say canned yams but specify underneath that they are actually canned sweet potatoes.